A Unified Theory of Diversity in Ensemble Learning: Further explanations

-However, we prefer the second as it exhibits desirable properties.
+We use the minimal parameterisation, as it exhibits a desirable property.
 In particular, it is necessary to use the second to ensure that the Bregman centroid is always a valid distribution on the probability simplex.
-In this case, the centroid combiner is the normalised geometric mean, as we now demonstrate.
+In this case, the centroid combiner is the normalised geometric mean, as we now demonstrate.\\